yudhiesh/yudhiesh.github.io/docs/_posts/2025-06-16-cerberus-safeguards-for-llms-synthetic-data-generation-part-1.md

 ## Exploratory Data Analysis on Synthetic Data

-To better understand the characteristics of our synthetic dataset, we conducted a thorough analysis using [BERTopic](https://maartengr.github.io/BERTopic/), a powerful topic modeling tool.
-We developed an interactive analysis notebook using [Marimo](https://marimo.io) (available in our [EDA directory](https://github.com/yudhiesh/cerberus/tree/master/eda)) to explore the patterns and distributions within our 566 examples.
+To better understand the characteristics of the synthetic dataset, a thorough analysis was conducted using [BERTopic](https://maartengr.github.io/BERTopic/), a powerful topic modeling tool.
+An interactive analysis notebook was developed using [Marimo](https://marimo.io) (available in the [EDA directory](https://github.com/yudhiesh/cerberus/tree/master/eda)) to explore the patterns and distributions within the 566 examples.

 <div align="center">
   <figure>
     <video width="800" autoplay loop muted playsinline>
       <source src="https://user-images.githubusercontent.com/25746895/218420473-4b2bb539-9dbe-407a-9674-a8317c7fb3bf.mp4" type="video/mp4">
     </video>
-    <figcaption><em>BERTopic in action: Visualizing the dynamic clustering process of our dataset's topics</em></figcaption>
+    <figcaption><em>BERTopic in action: Visualizing the dynamic clustering process of the dataset's topics</em></figcaption>
   </figure>
 </div>

-> **Note**: You can explore the full interactive analysis by clicking the green "Open Fullscreen ↗" button in the visualization section below.
+> **Note**: The full interactive analysis can be explored by clicking the green "Open Fullscreen ↗" button in the visualization section below.

-The analysis revealed several interesting insights about our dataset's structure:
+The analysis revealed several interesting insights about the dataset's structure:

-1. **Topic Distribution**: Using `thenlper/gte-large` embeddings and HDBSCAN clustering, we identified distinct clusters that naturally separated into safe and unsafe categories.
-This clustering validates our synthetic data generation approach, showing clear semantic boundaries between benign and potentially harmful content.
+1. **Topic Distribution**: Using `thenlper/gte-large` embeddings and HDBSCAN clustering, distinct clusters were identified that naturally separated into safe and unsafe categories.
+This clustering validates the synthetic data generation approach, showing clear semantic boundaries between benign and potentially harmful content.

 2. **Safe Content Clusters**: The safe examples formed coherent topic groups around legitimate technical domains:
    - Streaming systems (Kafka, real-time processing)